RickStrahl/SWFOX2019_DotnetCore/Documents/Dotnet30.md

 ### wwDotnetBridge Works
 In the meantime, [you can use wwDotnetBridge](https://github.com/RickStrahl/wwDotnetBridge) to invoke .NET objects. wwDotnetBridge is a wrapper proxy wrapper into .NET that allows direct activation of .NET components without requiring COM registration.

+This section assumes you have some familiarity with wwDotnetBridge - if you're brand new and not sure what it does, or why you may need it to call .NET Code please check out the [detailed wwDotnetBridge White Paper](https://west-wind.com/presentations/wwdotnetbridge/wwDotnetBridge.pdf).

 I recently added support for the .NET Core hosting APIs and was surprised to see that passing .NET objects from .NET to FoxPro still works, using a new set of hosting APIs.
 One of these APIs has been recently implemented in wwDotnetBridge and it makes it possible to invoke .NET Core compiled components from Visual FoxPro after all.

 ### Accessing .NET Core APIs